sjtrimble/angular/aio/content/getting-started/index.md

 The `app-side-nav` component displays on the left side of the page, under the top bar.

+### Review

+In this section, you learned:

+* How to use the `Angular Generator` and app preview in StackBlitz
+* The general structure of Angular workspace and project files
+* How to create all three parts of a component, following this pattern:
+    1. Generate the skeleton component
+    2. Define the properties and functionality (in the component `.ts` file)
+    3. Define how the component will be displayed (in the component template file)
+    4. Optionally, specify component-specific styles (in the component `.css` file)

 ## Communcating between components

-Just like any element in HTML, Angular components take state, and emit events.
-You achieve these by creating Inputs and Outputs as properties in the component class. `Input` and `Output` are decorators provided by Angular that provide metadata for properties that are defined in the component class.
-These decorators with Angular's change detection system to communicate when changes occur from within a component and when the component conveys that some interesting event has happened.
+Just like any element in HTML, Angular components take state (input) and emit events (output).

+You define the inputs and outputs as properties in the component class. `Input` and `Output` are decorators provided by Angular that provide metadata for properties that are defined in the component class.
+Use these decorators with Angular's change detection system to communicate when changes occur from within a component and when the component conveys that some interesting event has happened.

 ### Providing state with an input